 Sheakley UniComp is a Managed Care Organization (MCO) in the State of Ohio and is a Nationally Accredited (URAC) Case Management Company.
 Tens of thousands of employers have placed their trust in us as their MCO of choice to help their injured workers get the care they need and return to work.

 Certified by the Ohio Bureau of Workers’ Compensation (OBWC) since 1997, we’ve managed over 130,000 claims.
-This has created a vast knowledge base among our trained team and we rely upon that expertise each day to serve those employers that have placed their trust in us.
+This has created a vast knowledge base among our trained team and we rely on that expertise each day to serve those employers that have placed their trust in us.

 Sheakley UniComp is a Managed Care Organization (MCO) for Ohio workers’ compensation serving thousands of employers in the State of Ohio.
 As an MCO, Sheakley services employers’ workers’ compensation programs and the medical management of their workers’ compensation claims.
-This service includes proactive, comprehensive medical case management; assisting in the return to work of injured workers; utilizing return to work strategies and/or transitional work programs; remain at work services; on-site/job-site physical therapy; employee education; employer education and consultation; and a unique individualized reporting system.
+This service includes proactive, comprehensive medical case management; assisting in the return to work of injured workers; utilizing return-to-work strategies and/or transitional work programs; remain-at-work services; on-site/job-site physical therapy; employee education; employer education and consultation; and a unique individualized reporting system.

 Return to Work

 Return to work is one of the most important tactics in the world of MCOs.
-Sheakley UniComp utilizes several strategies to assist employers and injured workers with return to work; such as onsite physical therapy, creating a direct provider contact for employers, and offering physician consultation.
+Sheakley UniComp utilizes several strategies to assist employers and injured workers with the return to work; such as onsite physical therapy, creating a direct provider contact for employers, and offering physician consultation.

 First Report of Injury